-- you do not need to keep the personal data for the purpose you originally collected or used it for; - you are relying on the consent lawful reason, consent is withdrawn and there are no other legal reasons for using the data; - a person objects to your use of the data (see Right to object) and there are no overriding legitimate reasons for using it; - you have used personal data unlawfully (See Use personal data lawfully); - you collected the data to offer online services to a child; or - you need to erase the data to comply with a legal obligation.

-12.33 You must give particular weight to any request for erasure if you are using data based on consent given by a child, especially for online services.

-12.34 When personal data is made public, you must take reasonable steps to inform other parties with legal responsibility for using the personal data about the request.
-You must tell them that the person concerned has asked them to erase any links to the data or any copies or replication of it.

-12.35 Unless it proves impossible or involves disproportionate effort, you must tell each recipient of the personal data that you have erased it.
+- you do not need to keep the personal data for the purpose you originally collected or used it for; - you are relying on the consent lawful reason, consent is withdrawn and there are no other legal reasons for using the data; - a person objects to your use of the data (see Right to object) and there are no overriding legitimate reasons for using it; - you have used personal data unlawfully (See Use personal data lawfully); - you collected the data to offer online services to a child; or - you need to erase the data to comply with a legal obligation. - 12.33 You must give particular weight to any request for erasure if you are using data based on consent given by a child, especially for online services. - 12.34 When personal data is made public, and the obligation to erase the data arises, you must take reasonable steps to inform other parties with legal responsibility for using the personal data about the request.
+In such circumstances, You must take reasonable steps to tell them that the person concerned has asked them to erase any links to the data or any copies or replication of it. - 12.35 Unless it proves impossible or involves disproportionate effort or the journalism exemption applies, you must tell each recipient of the personal data that you have erased it.
 If the person concerned wants to know who these recipients are, you must tell them.